Disclosure: Tech Daily is reader-supported. If you make a purchase through our links, we may earn a commission (at no cost to you). Learn more.

 For example, if you wanted to go to Google, you’d enter “www.Google.com“ into your web browser and when you click enter or left-click your mouse, you’d be directed to the website in the web browser.

-No two domain names can be the same; like a fingerprint, they’re all unique.
+No two names can be the same; like a fingerprint, they’re all unique.

-So, if you wanted to have two websites, you’d have to create two different domain names; you can’t share domain names between sites.
-A domain name has to be registered before it can be used.
+So, if you wanted to have two websites, you’d have to create two different domain names; you can’t share them between sites.
+Each name has to be registered before it can be used.

 Just like you can change your phone and retain the same phone number, you can also change your website and retain your domain name, you’d just have to link your new website to your domain (just like you’d have to connect your new phone to your phone number.)

-Also, just as you can change your phone number to a different service provider and still have it connected to your existing phone, you can also change your domain name to a different domain name registrar and still have it connected to your existing website.
+Also, just as you can change your phone number to a different service provider and still have it connected to your existing phone, you can also move your domain to a different registrar and still have it connected to your existing website.

-To further clarify, let’s say this website was connected to a new domain name (www.newdomainname.com, for example); the content on this site wouldn’t change, however this site would have a new domain name and you’d have to use that new name to access it.
+To further clarify, let’s say this website was connected to (www.newdomainname.com, for example); the content on this site wouldn’t change, however this site would have a new domain name and you’d have to use that new name to access it.

 Or, the domain name linked to this website could be disconnected and linked to a different website.